KILAUEA MILITARY CAMP

 100 YEARS OF SERVICE

-Picturesque Kilauea Military Camp (KMC) is celebrating 100 years in operation, providing an abundance of MWR programs, guest facilities, and support for all of America’s military members, their families, and many other categories of authorized patrons to enjoy.
+Picturesque Kilauea Military Camp (KMC) recently celebrated 100 years of operation, and provides an abundance of MWR programs, guest facilities, and support for all of America’s military members, their families, and many other categories of authorized patrons to enjoy.

 HISTORY OF KILAUEA MILITARY CAMP (KMC)